General upper secondary education (ISCED 3) in Spain comprises the 4th year of compulsory secondary education (ESO) and the two bachillerato years.

 Still, if there are not enough school places, the following are given priority in the school catchment area corresponding to either of the parents or legal guardians’ place of residence or employment:

-- students coming from compulsory secondary education schools that are attached;
+- students coming from pre-primary schools that are attached;

 - students whose schooling is caused by the change of residence of the family unit due to forced mobility of either parent, a disability of any of the family members, or as a result of acts of gender-based violence.

-- the school board is in charge of admission in public schools, while in publicly-funded private schools the person in charge is also the owner;
+- the School Board is in charge of admission in public schools, while in publicly-funded private schools the person in charge is the owner;

 - private schools have autonomy for establishing their own admission procedures.